 While the GA and other UN bodies usually only speak through reports and resolutions, the Security Council has another option: the submission of a "Presidential Statement."
-The use of Presidential Statements is extremely common in the UN Security Council; in many years they are employed more often than the passage of resolutions.
+The use of Presidential Statements is extremely common in the UN Security Council; it is often the case that they are used more frequently than resolutions.

 A Presidential Statement is a written statement, made by the President, noting that the Council has been discussing a specific topic and stating the general course of that discussion.
 These are frequently made at the beginning of or after a significant event in a crisis situation.
 These statements are usually no more than one sentence to one or two paragraphs in length.
 At AMUN the Security Council President does not craft this statement, as happens at the UN in New York.
 Instead, members of the body craft a statement together during consultative session.
 Once the President confirms the language is finalized and all Members agree to the statement, the Presidential Statement is adopted and moves through Delegate Services for final publication.
 These statements are usually clear and simple enough that they are agreed to by the entire body, although they have little real weight (unlike resolutions, which are technically binding on Member States).
-Presidential Statements are often used when members want to make a strong statement, but when, for reasons of their own, one or more Member States (often Permanent Members) find it politically inexpedient to pass an actual, binding resolution on the subject.
+Presidential Statements are often used when Members want to make a strong statement, but when, for reasons of their own, one or more Member States (often Permanent Members) find it politically inexpedient to pass an actual, binding resolution on the subject.